Support includes provision of financial literacy modules, braille equipment and meals at vaccination centre

 In ensuring the sustainability of its support, PIDM is currently working towards rolling out seven modules on basic personal finance to improve the community’s resilience over the long term.
 The modules will be made available as part of the Sijil Kemahiran Malaysia training at MAB in braille and audio book formats.

 PIDM also sponsored 10 units of the Perkins Brailler mechanical braille writer for blind students pursuing literacy and communications classes.
 A braille writer is a typing device used by the blind to write braille.
-Issued by:

 Communications and Public Affairs Division,